-SCHOOL SCHOOL OF FINE ARTS ACADEMIC UNIT DEPARTMEN DEPARTMENT OF FINE ARTS AND ART SCIENCES LEVEL OF STUDIES UNDERGRAD UATE (BACHELO OR) COURSE CODE ТЕП702 SEMESTER 7 COURSE TITLE Painting VII if credits are awarded for separate compo- laboratory exercises, etc. If the credits are redits are awarded for separate components of the course, e.g. lectures boratory exercises, etc. If the credits are awarded for the whole of the WEEKLY TEACHING HOURS CREDITS The weekly teaching hours re professors and students practice in th - 20 18 Add rows if necessary.
-The organisation of methods used are described in detail at (d) • COURSE TYPE general background, special background, specialised general knowledge, skills development Scientificarea, skillsdevelopment PREREQUISITE COURSES: Painting I-VI LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek IS THE COURSE OFFERED TO ERASMUS STUDENTS Yes (English and Spanish) COURSE WEBSITE (URL) https://www v.blogger.com/z 7-8
+SCHOOL SCHOOL OF SCHOOL OF FINE ARTS ACADEMIC UNIT DEPARTMEN DEPARTMENT OF FINE ARTS AND ART SCIENCES LEVEL OF STUDIES UNDERGRAD UATE (BACHELO OR) COURSE CODE ТЕП702 SEMESTER 7 COURSE TITLE Painting VII if credits are awarded for separate components of the course, e.g. lectures laboratory exercises, etc. If the credits are awarded for the whole of the course, give the weekly teaching hours and the total credits WEEKLY TEACHING HOURS CREDITS , , ching hours refer toteaching carried out by s practice in the workshop in order to meet the course's requirements 20 18 Add rows if necessary.
+The organisation of methods used are described in detail at (d, ssary.
+The organisation of teaching and the teaching COURSE TYPE general background, special background, specialised general knowledge, skills development Scientificare a, skillsdevelopn nent PREREQUISITE COURSES: Painting I-VI LANGUAGE OF INSTRUCTION and EXAMINATIONS: IS THE COURSE OFFERED TO ERASMUS STUDENTS 1 ( COURSE WEBSITE (URL) https://www .blogger.com/z 7-8